Why sell one product when you could sell four, our five, or even six?

 Display your bundles wherever it necessary, but also don’t limit yourself and offer them at the checkout as well.
 How many times have you been to a physical store, reached the counter and the shop assistant has said: “we’re offering X deal because you’ve spent Y amount in store today”.
 The same can be achieved with online experiences too.

-Successful eCommerce product bundling examples
+Successful eCommerce bundle examples

 When you create product bundled packages, you get an opportunity to be creative while also increasing your average order value, and therefore, your income.